 Charlotte Brontë’s Jane Eyre is a classic example of defied convention.
 It presented a new voice, fully convinced of her defiance and standing up against adult tyranny.
 Acclaimed author Sara Collins, producer of the 2011 film adaptation Alison Owen, Victorian Literature expert Professor Sally Shuttleworth and critic Alex Clark discuss the spirit of rebellion found in its pages and what it is to be a child.
 This event was livestreamed from the British Library on 14 January 2020 to public libraries across the UK.
 This event contains discussion of sexual harassment within the novel so parental discretion is advised.

-Two leading performance writers talk through the process of writing for stage, screen or page.
-Inua Ellams, a UK-based poet, playwright and performer, and Kieran Hurley, a writer, performer and theatre maker, are both leaders in their field and share their insights in telling stories across all forms.
+Polarbear is joined by two of the UK's most exciting and talented graphic novelists, Joff Winterhart (Days of Bagnold Summers, Driving Short Distances) and Katriona Chapman (Follow Me In).
+Together they discuss their inspiration, and how they are breaking new ground in their use of graphics and storytelling to create dynamic work for this ever popular medium.
 This event is part of Storytalks, a series of talks from the UK’s storytelling experts programmed as part of Evolve, an imaginative programme of events and artworks within Devon’s Libraries.
-This event was livestreamed from Exeter Library on 7 November 2019.
+This event was livestreamed from Exeter Library on 10 October 2019.